 The Tomah Area School District has adopted the Common Core State Standards for English/language arts (ELA) and Common Core Math Standards.
 In the area of science, the Next Generation Science Standards have been adopted.
 In the area of social studies, the Wisconsin Standards for Social Studies have been adpoted and for all other content areas, the Wisconsin Model Academic Standards have been adopted as the academic standards.

-These academic standards were adopted by the Board of Education on the 15th of July, 2019 and recorded in the Board minutes.
+These academic standards were adopted by the Board of Education on July 20, 2020, and recorded in the Board minutes.